 2. Set your camera’s Mode Dial to the Manual Mode “M”.

 3. Set your metering mode to spot metering.

 4. Now have a look at your foreground.
-Ask yourself these questions. is it completely dark?
+Ask yourself these questions: Is it completely dark?
 Or just slightly dark?
 Does it have varying tones of darkness?
 How brighter do you want it to be so that its details emerge in your final image?

 6. Next, observe your background.
 In this case, it is the sky.
 Now ask yourself these questions.
 How bright is the sky?
 Is it really bright or is it slightly bright?
 Does it have varying tones of lightness?
 Do I want the sky to appear any brighter than it is?
 Do I want to darken it up slightly because there are some awfully bright highlights in it?
-When metering the sky, look for a midtone region that you can cover with your centre spot.
+When metering the sky, look for a midtone region that you can cover with your center spot.
 A mid-blue or a mid-grey cloud would be good.
 If there isn’t one, then look for a bright area that you think should lie at +1EV on your exposure level indicator.
-Point the centre spot there and move your mode dial until your exposure level indicator is at +1EV.
+Point the center spot there and move your mode dial until your exposure level indicator is at +1EV.
 Record your shutter speed.
 Let’s say it is 1/1000 seconds.

 7. You now have your two shutter speeds for two separate exposures that you can combine later.
 Frame your scene with your camera on your tripod.
 Take one shot at 1/1000 seconds and one at 1/2 seconds.
 Be careful not to nudge the camera or tripod.

 8. Have a look at both images to see if you are happy with the foreground and background detail.
 Check the histograms to see if there is any clipping on either end.
 Use a slower than 1/2 second shutter speed to lighten up the foreground even more and faster than 1/1000 second speed to bring in the detail from the lightest highlights.